chektien/notes/immersification-colab.md

 ### Problem
 - need to be remunerated for their efforts

-###
+### Collaboration

-Have IMDA PIXEL tenants be involved in
-- roundtable at their premise
-- framework of in-kind contributions
-- in-kind from them to tackle problems
-- centre boils down to individual projects
-- equipment companies provide in-kind
-- showcase as in-kind for pixel, booth space
-- software tools vendors
-unique equipment
+- co-develop the simulation layer

+## Virtual campus project
 ACSL -> NYP -> punggol

-Nisha HTX

-## self-sustainability
+## Possible strategies for future
-- membership subscription next time
+- membership subscription

-Lab
-Centre

-establish

-what is this pathway towards 30% contribution student resources to do the work because of applied learning

-## PROBLEM
-what is their problem

-# 5G?
-- to service their XR as testbed
+-  XR to be included as a component for 5G testbed

-MoU
-- knowledge transfer
+- MoUs on knowledge transfer
-- OU expertise

-Formal

-Building XR focus area with 5G
-- poster IMDA expanding expertise
-- have

-SIT as consultants
-- well-positioned as mentors
-- can have formal agreement on this

-### XR companies at PIXEL
+## XR companies at PIXEL
-webrtc astar coy
+-some webrtc AStar coy
-2x companies doing healthcare
+- 2x companies doing healthcare
 - one is haptics
-testing is useful for ARVR
+- testing is useful for ARVR
-remote collar platform but founders not in SG content-based XR haptics, entertainment h/w distribution type
+-  remote collar platform but founders not in SG
+- content-based XR haptics, entertainment
+- h/w distribution type